9 Favorite Minnesota State Parks

 So many parks (66), so many choices: Minnesota's state park system includes sites on the prairie, among rolling hills and on the cliffs of Lake Superior.
 I camp with my family at several state parks each year and love to hike and explore.
 Here are nine of my favorites.

-1 Banning State Park Seventeen miles of hiking trails wind along the Kettle River, by sandstone rock formations and to the ruins of Banning Sandstone Quarry.
+In Banning State Park, 17 miles of hiking trails wind along the Kettle River, by sandstone rock formations and to the ruins of Banning Sandstone Quarry.
 The hike to Wolf Creek Falls is my favorite; the waterfall is beautiful any time of year.
 If you have time, venture out of the main section to Big Creek Falls (also part of the park) in Sandstone, 90 miles north of the Twin Cities.

-5 Tettegouche State Park Lava flows, like Palisade Head, rise 300 feet above Lake Superior, and a 60-foot waterfall rewards hikers along the Baptism River.
-My favorite hike is the one to Two Step Falls and High Falls, while the drive up to Palisade Head offers one of the best views of Lake Superior.
+Lava flows, like Palisade Head, rise 300 feet above Lake Superior, and a 60-foot waterfall rewards hikers along the Baptism River.
+My favorite hike in Tettegouche State Park is the one to Two Step Falls and High Falls, while the drive up to Palisade Head offers one of the best views of Lake Superior.

-6 Gooseberry Falls State Park The North Shore's most popular park (and one of the most-visited parks in Minnesota) has 20 miles of hiking trails along the Gooseberry River and through the surrounding forest.
+Gooseberry Falls State Park is the North Shore's most popular park (and one of the most-visited parks in Minnesota) has 20 miles of hiking trails along the Gooseberry River and through the surrounding forest.
 Make sure you hike to the Upper and Middle Falls.
 Agate Beach, where the river meets Lake Superior, is a fun place to agate-hunt.

-7 Grand Portage State Park An easy one-mile round-trip trail leads to Minnesota's highest waterfall, the 120-foot-tall High Falls of the Pigeon River on the U.S.-Canada border.
+At Grand Portage State Park, an easy one-mile round-trip trail leads to Minnesota's highest waterfall, the 120-foot-tall High Falls of the Pigeon River on the U.S.-Canada border.
 View the falls from three different platforms.

-8 Glendalough State Park Once a private retreat that hosted guests including former presidents, the park in west-central Minnesota centers around Annie Battle Lake, where no motors or electronics disturb fishing, kayaking, canoeing and swimming.
+Once a private retreat that hosted guests including former presidents, Glendalough State Park in west-central Minnesota centers around Annie Battle Lake, where no motors or electronics disturb fishing, kayaking, canoeing and swimming.
 Biking and hiking trails wind along lakes, woods and prairies, while cart-in tents, yurts and camper cabins offer a peaceful camping experience.
 Glendalough Lodge, built in 1905, contains exhibits on the park's history.